 We have offered limited price protection under certain original equipment manufacturer agreements.
-Any right to a future refund from such price protection is entirely within our control.
-We estimate that the likelihood of a future payout due to price protection is remote.
+We believe that the likelihood of a future payout due to price protection is remote.

 Stock-Based Compensation

 On April 1, 2006, we adopted the fair value recognition provisions of SFAS Statement No. 123 (revised 2004), Share-Based Payment, ("SFAS 123(R)") using the modified prospective method.
 Under this transition method, our stock-based compensation costs beginning April 1, 2006 is based on a combination of the following: (1) all options granted prior to, but not vested as of April 1, 2006, based on the grant date fair value in accordance with the original provisions of SFAS 123 and (2) all options and restricted stock units granted subsequent to April 1, 2006, based on the grant date fair value estimated in accordance with SFAS 123(R).